We're raising the bar even higher.

 was not recommended.

 , will have enhancements to take advantage of the extra power while still being playable on older models.
-It launched in Japan on October 11, 2014, followed by a November 21st launch in Australia, and it'll come in both the sizes of the original 3DS and the 3DS XL.
-North America and Europe will see it on sale on February 13, 2015.
-However, North America will only be getting the New 3DS XL, and there do not seem to be any plans to release the regular sized one there anytime soon.
+It launched in Japan on October 11, 2014, followed by a November 21st launch in Australia, and comes in both the sizes of the original 3DS and the 3DS XL.
+It went on sale in North America and Europe on sale on February 13, 2015.
+However, North America only received the New 3DS XL, and there do not seem to be any plans to release the regular sized one there anytime soon.

 Its market competitor is the Play Station Vita

 - CPU: A dual-core ARM11 chip.
 The New Nintendo 3DS has a faster processor.

 - GPU: A modded 2010 version of the Digital Media Professionals PICA200 chip.